Generic Name: omacetaxine injection (OH-ma-se-TAX-een)

-Constipation; cough; diarrhea; hair loss; headache; joint, arm, leg, or back pain; loss of appetite; mild nosebleeds; mild stomach pain; nausea; tiredness; trouble sleeping; weakness; vomiting.
+Constipation; cough; diarrhea; hair loss; headache; joint, arm, leg, muscle, or back pain; loss of appetite; mild nosebleeds; mild stomach pain; nausea; tiredness; trouble sleeping; weakness; vomiting.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; bloody or black, tarry stools; burning, numbness, or tingling; chest pain; confusion; coughing up blood; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent cough or sore throat; mental or mood changes; one-sided weakness; redness, pain, or swelling at the injection site; ringing in the ears; seizures; severe or persistent dizziness or headache; severe or persistent tiredness or weakness; severe stomach pain; shortness of breath; slurred speech; swelling of the hands, ankles, or feet; swelling or soreness of the mouth or tongue; unusual bruising or bleeding; vision changes (eg, blurred vision); vomit that looks like coffee grounds.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.